timokz/dart-idx-generator/README.md

 - Generating an index file, exporting your current directories files.
 - Generating index files for your whole project.
+- Customization to fit preferences and suggested approaches
 - Deleting all index files in your project

 \!\[feature X\]\(images/feature-x.png\)

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.

+Upcoming Feature: choose between index files, and export statements at the top of each file.

 ## Extension Settings